artnc/personal-website/src/blog/_posts/2016-12-26-elixir-nodejs.md

 The official guide introduces the capture operator `&` in [chapter 8](http://elixir-lang.org/getting-started/modules.html#funtuallyction-capturing) with a link to details in the [language reference](https://hexdocs.pm/elixir/Kernel.SpecialForms.html#&/1).
 I think `&` deserves extra attention due to how unfamiliar yet common it is.
 Elixir newcomers may not realize that it has three distinct meanings depending on context:

 1. `&` obtains references to named functions, allowing them to be passed around as variables and called as anonymous functions (a.k.a. lambdas).
-In JavaScript, you can just refer to a named function by its name:
+In JavaScript, you can simply refer to a named function by its name:

     ```js
     [1.62, 2.72].map(Math.floor); // [1.0, 2.0]